Arnav0704/Lumino_Null_Pointers/README.md

 ## Future Scope
   - Implementing Sign Up and Log In without connecting the wallet to attract people that don't have any expereience in crypto and introducing them to crypto without overwhelming them.
   - Converting the posts into a NFT and selling that NFT on a market place.
-  - Create a trending page using various NLP and Machine Learing algorithms to analyze user preferneces and recomending them posts.
+  - Create a trending page using various NLP and Machine Learing algorithms to analyze user preferences and recomending them posts.